 “There hasn’t been any formal structure to Crucial Crew for a few years so we have brought it under the RESOLVEit umbrella to secure its future and enhance its offering.

-“The Crucial Crew brand will remain but we are looking forward to developing the existing network and improving the current format so that it is more interactive, digitally focussed and engaging for young people.
+“The Crucial Crew brand will remain but we are looking forward to developing the existing network and improving the current format so that it is more interactive, digitally focused and engaging for young people.

 “Annually, we will be delivering to more than 18,000 10-12 year olds across South Wales.
 By partnering with new and existing agencies and organisations who have the same passion to keep children safe, Crucial Crew will be a household name once again.”